rebelsky/sams-assorted-musings-reflections/credit-hours-2020-05-14.md

 institutions.
 How do we know they are equivalent if they are not well defined?

 1\.
-One respondent (K) noted that I was taking an American-centric view (I was; I appreciate the correction) and pointed me toward the European Credit Transfer System (ECTS) and the Bologna Process.
+One respondent (K, below) noted that I was taking an American-centric view (I was; I appreciate the correction) and pointed me toward the European Credit Transfer System (ECTS) and the Bologna Process.
 I appreciate the opportunity to compare systems.
 I appreciate that the focus seems to be on learning outcomes more than hours spent.
 However, since I teach at a U.S. institution, my primary interest remains what people at U.S. institutions are doing.